Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

 #### Prerequisites

-- Offers for POS are created, see [Manage offers for POS](../Integration/07_ManageOffers.md).
+- Offers have been created for the *Venduo POS* module, see [Manage offers for POS](../Integration/07_ManageOffers.md).
 - At least one offer is added to the bill list, see [Select an offer](./02_SelectOffer.md#select-an-offer).
-- At least one customer is already registered, see [Register a customer](#register-a-customer).

 #### Procedure